Help us help you. Please read this PropertyLineMaps FAQ before placing your order.

 Q: If I place an order with you, what exactly do I get?

-A: After your order is processed you get an email that includes (1) a link you can click that displays an online map showing your approximate property lines, (2) a GPX file with a waypoint at each property corner and (3) a cover memo.
+A: After your order is processed you get an email that includes a link you can click that displays an online map showing your approximate property lines.
+Instructions are included for areas that have spotty cell service or no cell service at all.
 Here is an example of what you get.

 Q: When you say the land corner coordinates that your service produces are "approximate", what does that mean?